jkenton/CapableOne/_posts/2019-05-31-childhood-dying.md

 ---
 layout: post
-title: One more childhood icon lost...
+title: "One more childhood icon lost..."
 date: 2019-05-31 13:06:15 -0400
 categories: childhood thinking
 ---
 I grew up in the Midwest.
 I drank beer.
 I drank a *LOT* of Leinenkugels.
 I learned this week that Leinenkugel's was no longer a family owned brewery in Chippewa Falls, WI.
 It is now a part of the Coors Megalopoly.